Learn how you can help ensure that the principle of due process endures this crisis

 “The recommendations we are putting forth aim to address multiple longstanding inconsistencies with drug penalties, the unconstitutional practice of acquitted and relevant conduct sentencing, and the overly broad application of numerous sentencing enhancements,” said Shana-Tara O’Toole, Due Process Institute Founder and President.
 “We look forward to continuing our work with the Commission to address these vital issues.”

-July 10, 2024-- Statement by Shana-Tara O’Toole, Founder and President of the Due Process Institute, on President Biden signing the Federal Prison Oversight Act into law:
+July 10, 2024-- Statement by Shana-Tara O’Toole, Founder and President of Due Process Institute, on President Biden signing the Federal Prison Oversight Act into law:

 “We are delighted that President Biden has signed the Federal Prison Oversight Act into law.
 Passed with overwhelming bipartisan support in the House and passed by unanimous consent in the Senate, this landmark legislation will improve safety for incarcerated people and prison staff by requiring inspections of all Bureau of Prison (BOP) facilities and reporting the findings to Congress.
 These reforms ensure proper oversight of the BOP and create accountability, transparency, and safety within our federal prison system.